 The Five Divisions of the Office of Tax Analysis:

 The Business and International Taxation Division develops and analyzes tax policies affecting businesses and international taxation.
 The Division provides economic analyses and conducts research on tax provisions affecting corporations, partnerships and other unincorporated businesses, financial institutions and products, and energy and the environment, including taxes on income, consumption, and capital income, and business excise taxes.
 In recent years, the Division has devoted substantial attention to analyzing corporate tax shelters, depreciation allowances, integration of corporate and personal income taxes, and options to simplify and reform business taxation.
 The Division also analyzes and researches the taxation of both income earned outside the United States by U.S. citizens, residents, and domestic corporations and income earned within the United States by foreign corporations and nonresidents.
 Along with the Office of the International Tax Counsel, the Division engages in tax treaty negotiations with foreign governments and participates in meetings of international organizations.
 The Division works closely with the Office of the Tax Legislative Counsel to develop legislative proposals and regulations.
-Edith Brashares is Acting Director of the Business and International Taxation Division.
+Edith Brashares is the Director of the Business and International Taxation Division.